hiekekeuning/student-code-quality/README.md

 ## Installation

+The following resources are needed for the analysis.

 ### Blackbox database

-The database used is not publicly available.
+The database is not publicly available.
 Permission to access the [Blackbox database](https://www.bluej.org/blackbox.html) needs to be requested with the maintainers.

 ### [PMD Version 5.5.2](http://pmd.github.io/pmd-5.5.2/)
 Add custom ruleset [myrules](./PMD/myrules.xml) to pmd-java-5.5.2.jar.

 ### [CPD Version 5.4.1](http://pmd.github.io/pmd-5.4.1/usage/cpd-usage.html)
-A custom CPDRunner `CPDRunner.java` /bat file
+A custom CPDRunner `CPDRunner.java` has been created, which runs CPD on all files in a folder separately, avoiding the overhead of restarting CPD for each file.
+The runner can be executed using a [bat file](./Java/jcpd.bat).

 ### [cloc](https://github.com/AlDanial/cloc)
+Used for counting lines of code.

 ### [SQLite database](https://www.sqlite.org/)
+Used for storing results locally.

 ### Java code
 The following libraries are needed to run the Java code:
 * blackboxAnalyser Java library (for connecting to the Blackbox DB)
 * PMD 5.4.1 libraries (for CPD)
-* JUnit (for unit tests in `BBTests.java`)
+* JUnit (for unit tests in [BBTests](./Java/BBTests.java))

 ### Haskell code
 The following libraries are needed to run the Haskell code: